 Therefore, POLHN invites universities and institutions to enter into partnership.
 The intention of this is to further develop pathways for Pacific Island health workers to access high quality health education from top tier universities.

 POLHN is a blend between digital networks and physical infrastructure developed to bridge the gaps between geographically dispersed health workers in Pacific island countries and to address their growing needs for Continuing Professional Development (CPD).
-It was initiated in 2003 in partnership with the World Health Organization, the Government of Japan and Pacific Ministers of Health.
+It was initiated in 2003 in partnership with the World Health Organisation, the Government of Japan and Pacific Ministers of Health.

 POLHN develops and shares appropriate non-credited and accredited curricula through various collaborative partners.
 These include health professionals, service providers, professional bodies, healthcare organisations, and education and research entities providing equal CPD and cross-learning opportunities to health workers.